 Homemade Wonton Wrappers are thin sheets of dough that can be boiled, steamed, or fried and filled with your favorite ingredients.
 Of course, they are always perfect for the traditional wonton soup as well.
 They are easy to make and are similar to making your own homemade egg noodles.
-You can have these fresh, made-from-scratch wonton wrappers with just five ingredients!
+You can have these fresh, made-from-scratch wonton wrappers with just four ingredients!

 Homemade Wonton Wrappers